VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/ios/README.md

 ///...
 ```

 One of the most important parts in the snippet above is obtaining a validation token.
-The validation token in general is not required for creating a Card on the Virgil Keys Service.
+The validation token in general is not required for creating a Card in Virgil Keys Service.
 However if validation token has not been provided the Card is considered *unconfirmed*.
-Unconfirmed cards have usage limitations so it is strictly not recommended to use unconfirmed Cards in a real life applications.
+Unconfirmed cards have usage limitations so it is strictly not recommended to use unconfirmed Cards in real life applications.
 The validation token lets Virgil Service know that this user has completed his/her identity verification by the third party verification system and so it might be trusted in terms of using his/her public key.
-In the example applicaiton the backend service provides correct validation tokens for the chat users.
+In the example application the backend service provides correct validation tokens for the chat users.

 ### Chat Channels

-When user's setup is completed that user can create a chat channel or join existing one.
-But first the application have to initialize Twilio SDK:
+When user's setup is completed, that user can create a chat channel or join existing one.
+But first the application has to initialize Twilio SDK:

 ###### Swift